Splitting the farm three ways and splitting it equitably

 If this is his only asset needed for retirement, then we will have to work out an agreement where he can buy the other farmland shares from his siblings.
 In some cases, we have set up an agreement whereby all rents paid to you, during your lifetime, go towards the purchase price of farmland from his siblings.

-In this agreement, at the time of your second death, all your children will receive their one third share however your son has the option of buying out the other children.
+In this agreement, at the time of your second death, all your children will receive their one third share however your son has the option of buying out the other children – subject to the fact that he or one of his children continues to farm.
 All rents paid to you during your lifetime would then go towards the predetermined value of the farmland at the time of your second death.
 If he cannot afford to buy the land at that time, he may still pay rent to the other two until such time as he can afford to buy the property.

 Another option is to create a partnership agreement between the three children as to how they will handle this property in the future that is a separate freestanding legal document.
 The children can meet and discuss how they want to handle things in the future, then have an attorney draft an agreement today, but they would all have to abide by it in the future.